NiloGregginz33/QMGRExperiments/README.md

 ```
 - **Strong temporal entanglement patterns observed, consistent with holographic duality where temporal correlations encode geometric information.**
 - **Controlled rotations preserve temporal information better than CNOTs, enabling recovery of temporal geometric structure.**

+### 10. Arbitrary Geometry Generator: Emergent Geometry from Entanglement Graphs
+- **Dynamically generates quantum circuits for arbitrary geometries (Euclidean, spherical, hyperbolic) by constructing entanglement graphs with custom edge weights.**
+- **For non-flat geometries, edge weights are drawn from a Gaussian distribution (variance set by curvature), and entanglement gates (RYY) are parameterized accordingly.**
+- **Automatically computes mutual information, shortest-path metrics, Gromov δ (hyperbolicity), triangle angle sums, and checks for triangle inequality violations.**
+- **Embeds the resulting geometry in 2D/3D and logs all diagnostics for reproducibility.**
+- **Allows direct comparison of geometric signatures (angle sums, Gromov δ) across curvature regimes.**
+- **All results, including edge weights and their variance, are saved for each run.**
+- **See `src/experiments/custom_curvature_experiment.py` and corresponding logs in `experiment_logs/custom_curvature_experiment/`.**
+- **Note: All custom_curvature_experiment.py runs so far have been performed on simulator only, but the experiment is expected to work on hardware as well.**

 ## Achievements